Goldfish

 Partners

 Terrapin is assisted by the Australian Government through Creative Australia and through Arts Tasmania by the Minister for the Arts.
-Goldfish’s development was supported by the Australia-Japan Foundation.
+Goldfish’s development is supported by the Australian Government through the Australia-Japan Foundation of the Department of Foreign Affairs and Trade.